trevorbox/service-mesh-patterns/README.md

 echo "https://$(oc get route ${control_plane_route_name} -n ${control_plane_namespace} -o jsonpath={'.spec.host'})/productpage"
 ```

 Refresh the product info page multiple times.
-If all was successful, you should see Reviewer 1 with a one star review under Book Reviews.
+If all was successful, you should see Reviewer 1 with a one star rating under Book Reviews.

 > TODO: figure out why some requests fail to mongodb intermittently.
 Perhaps there is a connection setting or timeout within the database that needs to be configured.